felixarntz/site-icon-extended/readme.txt

 If you're a developer and you have some ideas to improve the plugin or to solve a bug, feel free to raise an issue or submit a pull request in the [Github repository for the plugin](https://github.com/felixarntz/site-icon-extended).

+You can also contribute to the plugin by translating it.
+Simply visit [translate.wordpress.org](https://translate.wordpress.org/projects/wp-plugins/site-icon-extended) to get started.

 == Screenshots ==

 1. The generated meta tags